Daisy Jopling: Solo work and the Daisy Jopling Band

 In 2009, Jopling collaborated with NYC producer Bojan Dugic to record her first solo album "Key to the Classics".
 In 2011, Jopling formed "The Daisy Jopling Band" which has a classical/rock/jazz fusion sound.
-Daisy has performed in Austria, Germany, Switzerland, Italy, France, Spain, Sweden, Norway, England, Ukraine, Hungary, Slovenia, Slovakia, Croatia, Japan, China, Korea, Australia, Singapore, Turkey, Egypt, Saudi Arabia, Mexico and the US, and continues to perform all over the world.
+Jopling has performed in Austria, Germany, Switzerland, Italy, France, Spain, Sweden, Norway, England, Ukraine, Hungary, Slovenia, Slovakia, Croatia, Japan, China, Korea, Australia, Singapore, Turkey, Egypt, Saudi Arabia, Mexico and the US, and continues to perform all over the world.

-Daisy performed solo before 30,000 at the Opening of the Vienna Festival in Austria in 2005 and toured to 53 concert halls in China in 2015 and 2019 with her band.
+Jopling performed solo before 30,000 at the Opening of the Vienna Festival in Austria in 2005 and toured to 53 concert halls in China in 2015 and 2019 with her band.

-Jopling has composed the music for documentaries Wien: Gesicht einer Stadt, and "Feathers from the Sky", a NYC puppet show.
+Jopling has composed the music for documentaries Gesicht einer Stadt, and "Feathers from the Sky", a NYC puppet show.
 She has performed on fashion runways for Eileen Fisher and Danilo Gabrielli.

-She has performed in many of the major Festivals and concert halls throughout the world, including Carnegie Hall and the Lincoln Center in New York, the Musikverein in Vienna, the Salzburger Festspiele, the Edinburgh International Festival in Scotland and the Great Pyramids of Giza in Cairo, Egypt.

-In June 2013 she premiered Tristan Schulze's "Concerto for Violin, Rock Band and Orchestra" with the Westchester Putnam Youth Orchestra.

 In September 2016 she premiered her own original "Awakening" Show, conducted by Dean Fransen and featuring rhythm specialist Michael Feigenbaum.
 It was later performed at Alice Tully Hall, Lincoln Center on 27 August 2017.

-In October 2020, Daisy and her team created the magical concert "Illuminance" on Bannerman Island in the middle of the Hudson River, New York.
+In October 2020, Jopling and her team created the magical concert "Illuminance" on Bannerman Island in the middle of the Hudson River, New York.
 It was the only ticketed music event allowed in the whole of New York State in the middle of the pandemic, as the island is accessible only by boat.
 The Island has no electricity, but lighting designer Deke Hazirjian rented a barge for a generator and illuminated Bannerman Castle.
 The concert video, filmed by Diane Cricchio and Timeline Video, aired on WMHT and All Arts PBS in 2021 and 2022.